Combinatorial formulas for Macdonald polynomials by superizations: Proofs of Theorems , and

-Thus, (\ref{eqthm6.1a}) holds, completing the proof. \end{enumerate} \end{proof} Finally, let us introduce sorted tableaux to establish (\ref{E:main_comp}). \begin{definition}[Sorted tableaux]\cite[Definition 6]{JL25} Let $\sigma=\sigma_{\lambda_1} \sqcup \cdots \sqcup \sigma_1$ be a non-attacking tableau, where each $\sigma_j$ is a rectangular filling of height $j$.
+For Case II to IV, since $\varphi$ (as a composition of the operators $\xi_{i}$ and $\delta_i$) preserves the number of (un)restricted boxes by Lemma \ref{lem3.2} and Definition \ref{Def3.1}, (\ref{eqthm6.1b}) follows from Remark \ref{R:1}.
+This completes the proof. \end{proof} Finally, let us introduce sorted tableaux to establish (\ref{E:main_comp}). \begin{definition}[Sorted tableaux]\cite[Definition 6]{JL25} Let $\sigma=\sigma_{\lambda_1} \sqcup \cdots \sqcup \sigma_1$ be a non-attacking tableau, where each $\sigma_j$ is a rectangular filling of height $j$.
 Then $\sigma$ is called sorted if each $\sigma_j$ is sorted in the sense defined below.

 For a rectangular partition $\lambda=(n^m)$ and any tableau $\sigma\in \dg'(\lambda)$, we say that $\sigma$ is sorted if it is a top-row increasing tableau satisfying the following condition: \begin{itemize} \item For any $1\le r<n$ and for any two descent columns $\young(a,c)$ and $\young(b,d)$ in $(\sigma\vert_{r}^{r+1})_{>}$ with $a$ to the left of $b$, we require that $a>b$ implies $c>d$, and $a<b$ implies $c<d$.
 In other words, if the upper entries $a,b$ are arranged in decreasing order from left to right, then the corresponding lower entries $c,d$ must also be decreasing. \end{itemize} For example, the tableau $\sigma$ below is a sorted tableau of shape $\lambda=(3^6)$.